 The word "masseria" comes from the Italian word masserizie, which means household furnishings, food stores or belongings.

 The architecture of the masserie are simultaneously austere and luxurious.
 The simple yet spacious rooms retain their original charm, including stone kitchen fireplaces, churchlike arched hallways, and restored marble floors.
 The rustic reds, golden yellows, and cornflower blues of classic Italy pop when set against the stark white backdrops of medieval stucco and stone.

 In the 1990s there was a trend to restore the crumbling masseria back to farmhouses and convert them into bed and breakfasts, boutique hotels, rentals or restaurants to accommodate tourists.
 Masseria lodging range from rustic to luxurious, and most have a swimming pool and garden.
 Some masserie have a restaurant serving typical dishes of Puglia and a few have cooking classes for guests.
 Other luxury amenities can include full spa services, golfing, and beach clubs.
 Most are set in working farms that produce olive oil, wine, or produce.
 You can find most masserie in scenic, countryside settings.

-Many masserie are found near the coast between Bari and Brindisi in what's sometimes referred to as the masseria coast, a good location to visit beaches, the trulli of Alberbello and other scenic towns, and the large archeological site of Egnazia.
-Others are located on the Salento Peninsula, a good location for beaches, seaside towns of Gallipoli and Otranto, and the Baroque city of Lecce.
-See our Puglia map.
+Also, many masserie can be found near the coast between Bari and Brindisi.
+This area is sometimes referred to as the "Masseria Coast."
+This is a good location to visit beaches, the Trulli of Alberbello, other scenic towns, and the large archeological site of Egnazia.
+Masserie is located on the Salento Peninsula (a good location for beaches), the seaside towns of Gallipoli and Otranto, and the Baroque city of Lecce.